-Applicable For New Full-Time County Employees Only:
+New Full-Time Employees in Civil Service Positions:

-Department Heads and Elected Officials, after determining the pay step within their discretion as above, may elect to pay a probationary rate not to be lower than the step A for the grade for which the employee was hired for a period not to exceed the first one hundred and eighty (180) days or six months of employment.
+pay a probationary rate not to be lower than the at step A for the grade for which the employee was hired for a period not to exceed the first one hundred and eighty (180) days or six months of employment.
 This is deemed to be the probationary period.

-Promotion:
+Promotions: